Do you need to insert multiple rows into an SQL database?

 SQL Insert Multiple Rows

-Here’s an example for batch inserting rows in SQL.
+Here’s an example of batch inserting rows in SQL.
 It will work for MySQL, SQL Server, and PostgreSQL.
 It won’t work for Oracle as they don’t support this format, but there’s another way you can do this in Oracle which I’ve detailed later in this article.

 Let’s create a simple customer table with two fields: